 If after bleeding your radiators you still find there are cold spots in your radiators then you may need to a Gas Safe engineer to have a look at them for you.
 Please call us today on 0330 3530 365 and one of our friendly helpdesk advisers will be more than happy to help.

-Planned and Reactive Maintenance Company
+Reactive Maintenance Company

 Some of our popular services include, but are not limited to the following:

-- Planned and reactive maintenance services
+- Reactive maintenance services

 - Maintenance services